|

 round trip coach air fare to

-accommodations in a modest hotel
+night's accommodations in a

 early to be certain that I make

-it in time for your show.
+it in time for your show and if

-need you to arrange to have
+you to arrange to have someone

-someone bring me to your house
+bring me to your house or venue

-or venue and back to my hotel as
+and back to my hotel, then to

 |